How Do Bridge Loans Work?

 A traditional bridge loan is helpful if you are an investor or a homeowner who owns a property already and is looking to buy a new property.
 The property owner does not have enough money for a down payment or an all-cash offer to buy the new property, but they do have enough equity in their existing property to finance a bridge loan.
 Borrowing against their equity will enable the owner to purchase the new property.
 When the property is purchased, the owner can move into it then sell the old property, which will pay off the bridge loan.
 Just how it sounds, bridge loans “bridge the gap” between purchasing a new property and selling the old one.

 Let’s say your current home is worth $350,000, and you have an outstanding $200,000 loan balance (assuming you receive 80% of your current home’s value).
 For the first mortgage bridge loan option, you’d have a maximum loan amount of $280,000 – $80,000 for a down payment on your new home and $200,000 to pay off your current loan.
 For the second mortgage option, you’d have a maximum loan amount of $80,000 that would all go towards the down payment of your new home.
-For more information, contact a bridge loan lender for accurate information to your own personal situation.

 Different Types Of Bridge Loans